tomgrek/hackathon-skeleton/README.md

 A skeleton (boilerplate) for quickly getting started on coding bootcamp projects.
 Suitable for prototyping and quick deployment.
 State-of-the-art, best practices, efficient web development.

-This README file also contains complete instructions for deploying projects made with this template to a brand new cloud server running Ubuntu.
+This README file also contains *complete* instructions for deploying projects made with this template to a brand new cloud server running Ubuntu 16.

 # What's in it?